 - Educational activities such as Ultramodern Library & Reading Room, Digital Library, and a library for the visually impaired

 - Book Bank Scheme for students and institutions

-- A donation for water projects will be made, as well as a Little Hearts marathon.
+- A donation for water projects and a Little Hearts marathon will be made.